protectedvoid21/SimpleDbConsole/README.md

-Simple database in console to get more into backend
+Simple database in console to get more into backend in future.